Hritikbansal/dove/sft/README.md

 # How to run
 - Acquire a Hugging Face authentication token by visiting [here](https://huggingface.co/settings/tokens).
 - Export the environment variable with the obtained token.
 Alternatively, can be passed in the command line as shown in following section -
+- Change the prefix prompt according to the dataset [here](https://github.com/Hritikbansal/dove/blob/main/sft/core/supervised_dataset.py).

 Run training code: